 Steamboat Bill, Jr. (1928) Director: Charles Reisner and Buster Keaton

-The story takes place in the deep South on the Mississippi River.
-A rival boat called the “King” floats into the harbor at River Junction Bank.
-The owner of the boat boasts about how his new boat will run Mr. Canfield, the old riverboat captain, out of business.
-However, Canfield receives a telegram that his long lost son will be returning to visit him.
-Mr. Canfield hopes that his son is large and muscular to help him defeat his rival business owner of the King.
+Along the Mississippi River, a riverboat called the “King” floats into the harbor at River Junction Bank.
+The wealthy owner of this big fancy boat, Mr. J.J.
+King, boasts about how the “King” will run the old but lovable steamboat “Stonewall Jackson” out of business.
+The “Stonewall Jackson” is owned by local riverboat Captain William Canfield.
+However, Capt.
+Canfield receives a telegram that his son, Bill, will be visiting him.
+Mr. Canfield has not seen his son for many years and he hopes that his son has grown into a large and muscular man so that he can help with the steamboat business.

-Keaton eventually rescues the girl who falls for him and his father who is in danger as the prison he is in begins to float away.
+Bill eventually rescues Kitty and his father who is trapped in a floating prison.
+It is Bill’s engineering prowess which saves the day.
 The film ends as he rescues the town’s minister much to the appreciation of all parties.
-At the end his father respects him, the girl loves him, and all appears to close harmoniously.
+At the end, Bill has earned the respect of his father and the love of Kitty.